How do Alcoholic Mothers Affect Their Daughters?

 In This Article

-Anyone who grows up with an alcoholic parent experiences repercussions, but those repercussions vary based on the child’s gender.
+Growing up with an alcoholic parent can greatly affect a child’s mental health.
+However, the repercussions vary based on the child’s gender.

-Studies show that female children tend to experience more negative consequences when raised by someone with alcohol use disorder (AUD), also known as alcoholism.
+Studies show that female children tend to experience more negative consequences when raised by someone with an alcohol use disorder (AUD), also known as alcoholism.
+They have a high risk of developing AUD and a higher risk of developing mania or a personality disorder.

 Sponsored